 Built of Local Materials

-The construction work required a large amount of raw materials.
-Located at remote areas, it would cost a lot of extra expense conveying them.
-The most efficient solution was to make a good use of local materials, such as quarrying stones in the mountainous areas and rammed earth in loess regions.
+The construction work required a large amount of raw material.
+Located in remote areas, it would require a lot of extra expense conveying them.
+The most efficient and cost-effective solution was to make good use of the local materials, such as quarrying stones in the mountainous areas and rammed earth in loess regions.
 In the desert of Gansu, even sand and weeds were piled up to build the ramparts.
-Since brick-making skill was mature in the Ming Dynasty, bricks can be made right next to the working sites instead of the special workshops.
-From then on, sections were laid mainly by bricks.
+Since brick-making skill was mature in the Ming Dynasty, bricks could be made right next to the working sites, instead of in special workshops.
+From then on, sections were laid mainly by using bricks.

 Safeguard of the World's Oldest Trade Route – Silk Road

-In the Han Dynasty, this defense line extended from the central plain to the western regions.
-Zhang Qian was sent on a diplomatic mission to the western regions along the Great Wall and opened up the initial Silk Road for a better economical and cultural communication between China and other countries.
-The route even reached the Europe at last.
+In the Han Dynasty, this defense line extended from the central plain to western regions.
+Zhang Qian, an official of the court, was sent on a diplomatic mission to the western regions along the Great Wall, and opened up the initial Silk Road for better economical and cultural communication between China and other countries.
+The route even reached Europe.

-In May 17th, 2004, a picture took from the space was said to had captured the profile of the Great Wall and was published by ESA (European Space Agency).
-Years later, some experts clarified that the outline on the picture was actually a river of Beijing and there was seldom a chance to observe any irregular construction from the space.
-Professors of NASA also claimed that the color of the bricks was similar with the surrounding environment, making it even harder to distinguish the Great Wall on space pictures.
+On May 17th, 2004, a picture taken from the space was said to have captured the profile of the Great Wall, and was published by ESA (European Space Agency).
+Years later, some experts clarified that the outline on the picture was actually a river of Beijing and there was seldom a chance to observe any irregular construction from space.
+Professors of NASA also claimed that the color of the bricks is similar with the surrounding environment, making it even harder to distinguish the Great Wall on space pictures.

 Popular Sections to Visit

-This old military construction traverses 15 regions in China, leaving numerous relics throughout these areas.
+This old military construction traverses 15 regions of China, leaving numerous relics throughout these areas.
 The most famous ones are listed as follows:

-As the symbol of China on international stage, climbing the Great Wall becomes a popular activity while visiting China.
-Even nation leaders cannot resist the charm of this old military barrier.
+As the symbol of China on an international stage, climbing the Great Wall became a popular activity while visiting China.
+Even national leaders cannot resist the charm of this old military barrier.
 More than 420 state leaders have set their foot on the wall, such as Nixon, Reagan, Clinton, Bush, Obama, Putin, Thatcher, Mandela, and Aznar.

 Top Hiking Destination of China

-The Great Wall hiking can be listed among the top ten hiking activities in China.
+Great Wall hiking can be listed among the top ten trekking activities in China.
 The best section to hike is Jiankou in Beijing.
 The mountain it lies upon looks like an arrow with the collapsed ridge resembling its arrow nock, and hence the name Jiankou (arrow nock).
-Without any renovation, the beauty of the wildness will make you better feel its past strength and desolation.
-Stairs and watchtowers are collapsed at some points, making the hiking much challenging.
+Without any renovation, the beauty of the wildness will imbue feelings of its past strength and desolation.
+Stairs and watchtowers are collapsed at some points, making the hiking quite challenging.

 The Great Wall is Disappearing

-According to the statistics from UNESCO, nearly 30% of the Great Wall have disappeared due to years of weathering and human intervention.
-The latter one is the major threat to this old site.
-Some people living near the sections place their own benefits beyond this historical relic, by shoveling bricks to build their own house or selling bricks which carved with characters.
-It is common to see the ramparts being cut off to give way to the modern road construction.
-All these behaviors lead to the ruin of this great wonder.
-An overall management and renovation is very urgent.
+According to statistics from UNESCO, nearly 30% of the Great Wall has disappeared due to years of weathering and human intervention.
+The latter is the major threat to this old site.
+Some people living near sections of the Wall, place their own benefits beyond this historical relic.
+They shovel bricks to build their own houses, or sell bricks carved with characters.
+It is also common to see the ramparts being cut off to give way to modern road construction.
+This type of behaviors leads to the ruin of this great wonder.
+An overhaul of management and renovation is very urgently required.